coleifer/peewee/docs/peewee/db_tools.rst

 The peewee migration philosophy is that tools relying on database introspection, versioning, and auto-detection are often fragile, brittle and unnecessarily complex.
 Migrations can be written as simple python scripts and executed from the command-line.
+The small :ref:`runner <migration-runner>` below adds bookkeeping and nothing else.
 Since the migrations only depend on your application's :class:`Database` object, migration scripts do not introduce new dependencies.

 Supported operations: